cyverse-de/cyverse-de.github.io/api/endpoints/app-metadata.md

 Delegates to apps: GET /apps?search={term}

+Secured Endpoint: GET /admin/apps

+Delegates to apps: GET /admin/apps

-This endpoint is a passthrough to the apps endpoint using the same path.
+These endpoints are passthroughs to the apps endpoints using the same path.
 Please see the apps service documentation for more information.

 ## Previewing Command Line Arguments